-Usually if you have raised a round of funding, this would have been defined in the SHA (Shareholding Agreement) itself.
-While there is no formula, a pool size of 10-15% at the earliest stages is usually decent enough and you can always expand the pool size during future rounds of funding – it is quite common to do so.
+Usually, if you have raised a round of funding, this would have been defined in the SHA (Shareholding Agreement) itself.
+While there is no formula, a pool size of 10-15% at the earliest stages is usually decent enough, and you can always expand the pool size during future rounds of funding – it is quite common to do so.
 (You can read more about creating & demarcating the ESOP Pool here)

 How the ESOP is administered

-ESOP directly administered by the company
+ESOP is directly administered by the company

-Here the company directly manages the entire ESOP process – grant, exercise, etc. Most of startups in India use this direct way of administering ESOPs in their companies.
+Here the company directly manages the entire ESOP process – grant, exercise, etc. Most startups in India use this direct way of administering ESOPs in their companies.
 It is much simpler compared to the Trust approach.
 There are two ways ESOP grants gets administered:

-- By the Board of Directors – Here all the ESOP grants need to be approved by the board directly.
+- By the Board of Directors: Here, all the ESOP grants need to be approved by the board directly.

-- By an ESOP committee – Here the board first creates an ESOP committee (also called ESOS committee or Compensation Committee).
+- By an ESOP committee: Here, the board first creates an ESOP committee (also called ESOS Committee or Compensation Committee).
 This way, even if the board is large, the ESOP committee could be small, say just two or three founders and directors.
 The ESOP committee is given the authority to decide on all ESOP grants to the employees.

 ESOP administered by an ESOP Trust

 Exercise period for employees upon resignation

 If an employee has left but has exercised his vested options thus holds company shares, how do you handle that.
 First of all, there is no real issue if an ex-employee holds company shares.
-These shares are usually equity shares and have only basic information rights (receive annual reports) and voting rights (in a shareholder meeting).
+This is because these shares are usually equity shares and have only basic information rights (receive annual reports) and voting rights (in a shareholder meeting).
 Also, since the number of such shares is very small, the voting rights don’t really matter in any significant way.
-However, if as a founder, you do want the ESOP scheme to have a provision to allow the company or founder to forcibly buyback (call option) such shares at the current market price, it can certainly be added in the ESOP Scheme.
+However, if, as a founder, you do want the ESOP scheme to have a provision to allow the company or founder to forcibly buyback (call option) such shares at the current market price, it can certainly be added in the ESOP Scheme.